University and Business School Policies and Information

 Where a word length is specified, students must conform to the word length.
-Where a student exceeds the word length, the student will lose 10% of the total marks for each 10% above the word length.
-Please note that the word limit includes in-text referencing but does not include a reference list at the end of the document.
+Where a student exceeds the word length, the student will lose 10% of the total marks when the submission is 10% above the word length and 10% for each 10% over-length thereafter.
+Note that the word limit includes in-text referencing and the reference list at the end of the document.

 All assessments - grade descriptors

 The Business School has developed a set of grade descriptors that will be used in marking assessments.
 These grade descriptors will be used to define the standards that will be used in marking assessments.
 Where exemplars have been given, please use them in addition to these descriptors.

 The Business School assures these standards in four ways.

 - Assurance of marking decisions and processes.
 All marking decisions and processes around assessments are carried out in accordance with the quality marking policy.
 See the Marking and distribution of grades page for further information.